In one of your interviews you said that you visit Ukraine three times a year and spend a few weeks there. What exactly do you do here?

 You have been observing the Ukrainian army for a very long time and can you tell how it has changed since 2022.
 Are these changes positive or negative?

 The Ukrainian army has shown very good results.
 Are there things that can be improved?
 Absolutely.
 On the other hand, the Ukrainian army does things that no one else in the world does, except, perhaps, the Russian army.
 We see rapid adaptation to new defense technologies and processes in war.
-In particular, this applies to drones, but not only.
-And new generations of drones are mastered here every two, three, four months — these are fantastic things that were not in the United States.
-However, the main challenge is the sustainability of the armed forces and the sustainability of society.
-And I see it now.

 Letʼs talk about how to become better.
 During the first year of the full-scale invasion, the Ukrainian army showed very good results: we knocked out the Russians from the Kyiv, Chernihiv, and Sumy regions, and returned some territories in the Kharkiv and Kherson regions.
 But then the Ukrainian army lost the initiative, and many experts believe that this happened after the counteroffensive.
-Recently, former commander-in-chief Valeriy Zaluzhnyy stated that the counteroffensive failed because several brigades that were supposed to operate in the Kherson region were taken to another front line.
+Recently, former commander-in-chief Valerii Zaluzhnyy stated that the counteroffensive failed because several brigades that were supposed to operate in the Kherson region were taken to another front line.
 Could three brigades have changed the situation and why, in your opinion, did the counteroffensive fail?

 But analysis is important to avoid repeating mistakes in the future.

-Yes.
-And it is also necessary to study the successes and problems of the Kursk operation.
-The Soviet system did not conduct such an analysis.
-Therefore, the armies that grew up in this system are not inclined to effective analysis.
-In the USA, this is the most important thing — to harshly assess what happened.
+So a big lesson of, you know, working with the United States in general is the idea of kind of brutal assessments of what happened.
 But even despite this system of analysis, the American army still made serious mistakes.
 That is, it does not protect against failure, but it increases the chances of success.

 Speaking of the Ukrainian army, in your opinion, does the military command have clearly defined war goals and a strategy for achieving them?
 And how do you assess the current strategy — its advantages and disadvantages?

-Yes, there is a strategic approach.
-But no strategy will look guaranteed to be successful when the enemy is much stronger and larger, and resources are unpredictable due to the US position on the supply of spare parts, ammunition, or intelligence support.
-Therefore, Ukrainian military strategists must be very careful — they cannot guarantee all the expected resources.
+Therefore, Ukrainian military strategists must be very careful.
+They cannot guarantee all the expected resources.
 Under such conditions, the strategy will likely be more conservative, less risky than one would like.
 And from the outside, this may look like an overly passive or defensive approach.

 And speaking of the mistakes made by the command, can you name them?